GKnirps/ukidek/year-01.md

 We need to work fast, you never know when a necromancer decides to add your body to their collection of animated corpses.
 I ordered Rovod, our miner, to dig a tunnel.
 While Rovod is digging, Sazir the woodworker can cut down some trees.
 Since no one is sick or wounded yet, I told Lolor, our medical dwarf, to gather some useful plants.
 Once we have dug out some stone or fell some trees, we can start making doors and furniture.

-After I gave those orders, Kadol the Architect came to me: ”Grahar, we have to pickaxes.
+After I gave those orders, Kadol the Architect came to me: ”Grahar, we have two pickaxes.
 Wouldn't it be faster if two dwarves dig at the same time?“.

 Congratulations Kadol.
 You are now our stand-in miner.